lchop/Cpp_guide/C++.md

 Everyone can access, class, subclass and outside.

 Private tells you shouldn't be accessing this outside the class.
 It helps you understand a code.
-We can ensure that people don't break thin
+We can ensure that people don't break things, called something than his not supposed to be called.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzU2NzI3MzksLTE0MjI3Mjk2OTIsLT
+eyJoaXN0b3J5IjpbODM5Mzg0MTg4LC0xNDIyNzI5NjkyLC02Nj
-Y2MjczNDUyMCw0MTM2ODU2MzMsLTE5MjUzOTcyNzRdfQ==
+I3MzQ1MjAsNDEzNjg1NjMzLC0xOTI1Mzk3Mjc0XX0=
 -->